Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/components/teams-starting.md

 > Change the screenshot
 <img src="../images/tasks-tab-team.png" alt="Tasks tab in a team" width="100%"/>

 Users will receive a notification about the task they were assigned.
-For them the task will appear in _Home > Tasks_.
+For them the task will appear in _My Stuff > Tasks_.

 All members of a team can be members for its projects and you can also add external members to projects.